cheind/sdftoolbox/doc/SDF.md

 The aim of this document is to provide a documentation of the methods implemented by this library.
 We limit the discussion to $\mathbb{R}^3$ Euclidean space.

+_Note: In case math rendering looks odd, you might switch to raw mode for viewing._

 ## Signed distance fields

 Volumentric data is commonly found in many scientific, engineering, and medical applications.
 Such volumentric data can be efficiently encoded using [signed distance fields](https://en.wikipedia.org/wiki/Signed_distance_function) (SDFs).
 A SDF is a vector valued scalar function, $f(x)$, that determines the _signed_ distance from any location to the boundary of the surface encoded by the SDF.
 By the properties of signed distance, one may classify a location by looking at its SDF value